maaslalani/nap/README.md

 Nap is a code snippet manager for your terminal.
 Create and access new snippets quickly with the command-line interface or browse, manage, and organize them with the text-user interface.

-Keep your code snippets safe, sound, and well-rested, right from your terminal.
+Keep your code snippets safe, sound, and well-rested in your terminal.

 <br />